-You can specify using the а custom plugin or plugins by property hbase.regionserver.scan.visibility.label.generator.class.
-The output for the first ScanLabelGenerator will be the input for the next one, until the end of the list.
+You specify custom plugin plugins by using can а or the property hbase.regionserver.scan.visibility.label.generator.class. for the first The output ScanLabelGenerator will be the input for the next one, until the end of the list.

 The default implementation, which was implemented in HBASE-12466, loads two plugins, FeedUserAuthScanLabelGenerator and DefinedSetFilterScanLabelGenerator.
 See Reading Cells with Labels.